 Offering exceptional strength, pleasing aesthetics and unbeatable quality, both tempered glass and laminated glass are good options for different applications.

-The difference between tempered glass and laminated glass is characterised by several key variations.
+The difference between tempered and laminated glass is characterised by several key variations.
 The comprehensive evaluation given below explores the fundamental differences between these glass types:

-Parameter | Tempered Glass | Laminated Glass |
+| Parameter | Tempered Glass | Laminated Glass |

-Manufacturing Process | Made by heating annealed glass to over 1100ºF and rapidly cooled with cold air blasts to create tension between the outer and inner layers of the glass. | Made by combining multiple layers of glass with a PVB (polyvinyl butyral) interlayer using heat and pressure to form a strong chemical bond. |
+| Manufacturing Process | Made by heating annealed glass to over 1100°F and then rapidly cooling it with blasts of cold air to create compression on the surface and tension within the core of the glass.
+To learn more about the manufacturing process, read our detailed guide on how tempered glass is made. | Made by bonding two or more layers of glass with a PVB (polyvinyl butyral) interlayer using heat and pressure to create a strong, durable bond.
+To learn more about its manufacturing process, features, and applications, read our detailed guide on everything you need to know about laminated glass. |

-Breakage Pattern | Shatters into small, blunt fragments that do not cause injury. | Breaks into sharp shards, but the glass pieces stick together, forming a spider web-like pattern which reduces the chances of injury. |
+| Breakage Pattern | Shatters into small, blunt fragments reducing the risk of injury. | Breaks into sharp shards, but the glass pieces stick together, forming a spider web-like pattern which reduces the chances of injury. |

-Durability | Highly durable and can withstand higher impact. | Moderate to high but can delaminate due to water penetration, ageing and temperature fluctuations. |
+| Durability | Highly durable and can withstand higher impact. | Moderate to high but can delaminate due to water penetration, ageing and temperature fluctuations. |

-Strength | Four to five times stronger than annealed glass. | Has enhanced resistance to impact, accidents, burglaries and intruders. |
+| Strength | Four to five times stronger than annealed glass. | Has enhanced resistance to impact, accidents, burglaries and intruders. |

-Security | Quenching makes it super protective and resilient to impact. | The interlayer increases the glass’ strength, providing protection against forced entry and ballistic threats. |
+| Security | The tempering process improves impact resistance and safety performance. | The interlayer increases the glass’ strength, providing protection against forced entry and ballistic threats. |

-Heat Resistance | Offers better heat resistance and can withstand high temperatures easily. | Provides moderate heat resistance. |
+| Heat Resistance | Offers better heat resistance and can withstand high temperatures easily. | Provides moderate heat resistance. |

-UV Resistance | Has limited UV resistance. | Offers enhanced UV protection. |
+| UV Resistance | Has limited UV resistance. | Offers enhanced UV protection. |

-Noise Transmission | Provides minimal sound insulation. | Efficiently reduces outside noise levels and fosters a quieter indoor environment. |
+| Noise Transmission | Provides limited sound insulation. | Efficiently reduces outside noise levels and fosters a quieter indoor environment. |

-Scratchproof | Highly-scratch resistant | Moderate scratch resistance |
+| Scratchproof | Highly-scratch resistant | Moderate scratch resistance |

-Weight | Similar to annealed glass | Heavier because of the PVB interlayer. |
+| Weight | Similar to annealed glass | Heavier because of the PVB interlayer. |

-Repair | Cannot be repaired and must be replaced if damaged. | Possible to repair with specialised tools in case of minor chip. |
+| Repair | Cannot be repaired and must be replaced if damaged. | Possible to repair with specialised tools in case of minor chips. |

-Applications | Suitable for interior safety applications, such as tabletops, shelves, railings, shower enclosures doors, windows, etc. | Ideal for skylights, overhead glazing, glass staircases , car windshields |
+| Applications | Suitable for interior safety applications, such as tabletops, shelves, railings, shower enclosures, doors, windows, etc. | Ideal for skylights, overhead glazing, glass staircases, car windshields, etc. |

-Cost | More cost-effective and an economical option | More expensive |
+| Cost | More cost-effective and an economical option | More expensive |

-Customisation | Limited customisation options | Highly customisable |
+| Customisation | Limited customisation options | Highly customisable |

-Energy Efficiency | Less energy efficient | Enhanced energy efficiency |
+| Energy Efficiency | Less energy efficient | Enhanced energy efficiency |

-Weather Resistance | Withstands extreme weather conditions. | High resistance against weathering and corrosion. |
+| Weather Resistance | Withstands extreme weather conditions. | High resistance against weathering and corrosion. |

 How to Choose between Tempered Glass and Laminated Glass?